math-dojo/horizontal-utilities/apis/cloud-api-manager/README.md

 It is designed to be executed via the command line using node.js.
 To view the possible arguments
 try: `node ./index.js --help`

+In order to view logs from the running process, please set the environment variable as `DEBUG=cloud-api-manager`